 Jac withdrew from a situation which by now was becoming ever harder for her to endure.
 She stayed away for three days, in a little hotel in Betws y Coed; a place she had always loved and had visited many times — close to a waterfall of renowned beauty: the magical ‘Swallow Falls’.
 She did let him know through a third party that she was safe but not wishing to see him she refused to let him know where she was.
 This of course added to his outrage; his feelings of impotence.
 Failing entirely to understand Jac’s own needs he later, in a letter to her, said of this time: ‘…WHEN YOU WALKED OUT ON ME.’ — Our capitals.

-She was quite appalled by Jim Perrin’s inexcusable attitude to her sons and — although their relationship was as yet relatively short — already had discovered other elements of his personality that she deplored.
-(This was even before she learned that he had fathered a child shortly before they had met — a child whose existence he had kept secret from her.)
-Now, with her cancer, she was facing the battle of her life and the last thing she should be experiencing was the continuing hurt and distress caused by her partner: her need was to be peaceful, and to regain as much equanimity as she was able in the present circumstances.
+She was quite appalled by Jim Perrin’s inexcusable attitude to her sons and, although their relationship was as yet relatively short, already had discovered other elements of his personality that she deplored — added to which even learning, to her grief, that he had fathered a child shortly before they had met, a baby whose existence he had kept secret from her.
+(It was only after he had been exposed that he confessed this; clearly he had no intention of doing so otherwise… ) Now, with her cancer, she was facing the battle of her life and the last thing she should be experiencing was the continuing hurt and distress caused by her partner: her need was to be peaceful, and to regain as much equanimity as she was able in the present circumstances.

 After her brief interlude for reflection in Betwys y Coed, and as there was little else she could at that stage practically do, Jac returned to her home.
 Here she was met with Jim Perrin’s outright refusal to believe that she had been staying in a nearby local hotel (his perrinoa going into over-drive), and it was only after seeing the irrefutable evidence of the credit card statement he was obliged to accept that what she had told him was the truth…